 A drop in grades can certainly be an indicator of needing a tutor.
 However, it might just be a very particular topic that was studied that term.
 After excelling at story-writing last term, your child might not have as much flair for a news article or report.
 They’re experts at trigonometry, but circle geometry is a foreign language to them (which was certainly my case!).
 So, first, make sure to check in with your child whether they’re having trouble with just a couple of topics and, if need be, reassure them that this doesn’t mean they’re “terrible” at the subject as a whole.
 Instead building the self-awareness to distinguish their challenge areas from the rest helps them to be able to seek targeted help.

-If, however, the drop in grades is persistent and/or widespread, it’s important to arrange a meeting with the class teacher, and even your child’s class mentor.
+If, however, the drop in grades is persistent and/or widespread, it’s important to arrange a meeting with the class teacher.
 It may be that getting a professional tutor at this point is a good idea.

 My child is increasingly late with homework and assignments, or isn’t completing them at all.

 Our first instinct is to assume that the student is finding the task too difficult.
 This is certainly often the case.
 However, it might also be that your child simply needs a more structured approach.
-In my own experience as a teacher, it is very rare that homework or an assignment is beyond the student’s abilities.
+It is often very rare that homework or an assignment is beyond the student’s abilities.
 The issue is more sitting still for long enough to get started, and persisting as soon as the first doubts and questions come to mind.
 They’re simply still developing the skills they need to become independent learners.
 My first advice to parents is to look into a homework club.
 Sometimes there are even subject-specific homework clubs.
-These can provide the structure and environment to make a head start, as well as someone on hand to clarify information and help brainstorm ideas.
+These can provide the structure and environment to make a head start.
+It also provides someone on hand to clarify information and help brainstorm ideas.

 Where a professional tutor could help is in providing additional “stretching” in the subject area so the student doesn’t lose interest, as well as helping hone the skills of independent learning and revision beyond what the school can provide.
 You may even be able to discuss the possibility of the tutor and teacher coordinating to ensure the student has extra exercises and projects on hand to work on in class if they finish too quickly.